 Was it also tried for 4-parameter affine?
 Yes, but benefit would be small.

 Encoder runtime increase with up to 9% in the report, which may not be reliable, but definitely some additional encoder checking necessary.
 This would not be an acceptable tradeoff.
-Revisit after completion of cross-check and their report on encoding time.
+After completion of cross-check, the increase of encoding time was confirmed, Further, the proponents showed preliminary results (only classes C and D) which had an increase in encoder runtime by only 1%, but the gain was only 0.05% due to omission of some encoder checks.

+Investigate in EE, with the goal of keeping more of the original gain with acceptable encoder runtime.